nturner5/small-projects/react/react-friends/README.md

 ### Step 3: Friend Component, repeating, filtering.

-Create a new file named `Friend.js` and follow the usual steps for creating a class with a render method that returns the following JSX:
+Create a new file named `Friend.js` and follow the usual steps for creating a class with a render method that returns the following JSX:   WHERE ARE WE EXPECTED TO PUT FRIEND.JS

 ``` jsx
 <li className='friend'>